aaccttrr/IoTProjectSemester2/README.md

 # Helping Hat
 ## IoT Standards and Protocols Project Repository

-A hat with an attached mucrocontroller with light and temperature sensors and GPS tracking capabilities.
+A hat with an attached microcontroller with light and temperature sensors and GPS tracking capabilities.
 Created to help parents/carers of blind and special needs children.

 ![system diagram](helpinghat2.png)